 // Map(3) { 'name' => 'John Doe', 'age' => 20, 'job' => 'Doctor' }

-Read this article to learn more about the Map object and how to use it to create collections of key-value pairs in JavaScript.
+To learn more about the Map object and how to create collections of key-value pairs in JavaScript, you can refer to this article.

 ✌️ Like this article?
 Follow me on Twitter and LinkedIn.
 You can also subscribe to RSS Feed.